learn-co-curriculum/hs-ruby-binary-stretch-lab/README.md

 1				|	1			 | Then 1
 2				|	10		 | Start back at zero, add 1 to the left
 3				|	11		 |
-4				|	100		 | Start all numbers back at zero again, add one to the left again.
-5				|	101		 |
+4				|	100		 | Start all numbers back at zero again, add one to the left again 5				|	101		 |
 6				|	110		 |
 7				|	111		 |